RadoslavKolev/SoftUni-ProgrammingBasics/README.md

-# Programming Basics - SoftUni
+# Programming Basics JavaScript - SoftUni

 This repository contains the Programming basics course from SoftUni.